 There are currently three organisations with approved hound assessors; the Australian Deer Association, the Victorian Deer Association and Victorian Hound Hunters Incorporated.
 Approved hound assessors undergo training and are certified by the Game Management Authority as a person with relevant expertise.
 To have hounds registered, hunters should contact one of the following organisations to obtain details of their accredited hound assessors:

-- Australian Deer Association ph (03) 5762 1911 (www.austdeer.com.au) - Victorian Deer Association ph (03) 5985 5333 (www.vda.org.au) - Victorian Hound Hunters Incorporated ph (03) 5664 1345 (www.victorianhoundhunters.com.au)
+- Australian Deer Association (austdeer.com.au) - Victorian Deer Association (vda.org.au) - Victorian Hound Hunters Incorporated (victorianhoundhunters.com.au)